andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

             # or get blocked by server.
             log.log_cooldown_start(batch_cooldown, 'batch')
             self._countdown(batch_cooldown)

+        # End of run logging
+        log.log_run_complete_summary(
+            progress,
+            self.PROGRESS_KEY_STATUS,
+            [self.PROGRESS_STATUS_COMPLETE,
+             self.PROGRESS_STATUS_QUEUED,
+             self.PROGRESS_STATUS_INCOMPLETE]
+            )

 ```

+#### Arguments for `.retrieve_all()`

+#### Logging

+#### Batching and Resumability

 `.retrieve_all()` has optional kwargs to change how long to wait between batches, how long to wait if you encounter a server problem, the batch size, whether to turn off id shuffling, the random seed for id shuffling, and the maximum id you want to retrieve up to .

+#### Response Handling

+These will get (otherwise it uses a class constant of 362383) ids up to NNN, by default in a random order.

+I designed it to retrieve games randomly be default, in case something happensThis is incase something happened that prevented me from getting everything, I would still get a random sample across ids.

+Generates batches of ids.
+Resumability is implemented via a JSON file.
+This JSON file keeps track of .
+By default it's unoptimally formatted, which actually makes it unnecessarily large, (TODO confirm size and compacting size), but this could compacted by exporting JSON as optimal.

+Retriever generate uri, api request, retrieve all.

+`Retriever.retrieve_all()` calls `Retriever.generate_uri()` with each batch of ids, then uses that uri with `Retriever.api_request()` to handle the actual server request. `.api_request()`.
+Depending on the result of the API request (i.e. the actual response code),

+By default, gets board games in randomized batches.
+As the BGG ids (from 1 to ~362383) are not evenly distributed
+in terms of actual board games vs board game accessories,
+randomization allows the user to have a representative sample
+of board game ids should they choose to terminate the operation early.

+Cooldown periods between batches help prevent server overloading.
+As well a longer cooldown period can be applied should the user
+encounter a server error.
+These errors could be a result of getting
+blocked by the server for too many requests, or the server being down
+due to maintenance.
+This generic strategy is used as the server error
+codes/reasons do not appear to be publicly documented.

+A batch request might get a 200 response, 202 response, or other
+responses.
+200 response is a successful batch request.
+202 indicates
+that the server has queued the request for later processing.
+Of the
+other responses, there is at least a 502 response that includes a
+message saying that there is a server error and that you can try again
+in 30 seconds.
+In this 502 case, the longer cooldown period is skipped,
+and the next batch is requested.

+200, 202, and other responses are marked in a 'progress.json' file as
+'complete', 'queued', and 'incomplete', respectively.
+The number of
+batches of each status (as well as retrieval run events) is logged to
+'retriever.log'.
+If the number of 'queued' and 'incomplete' statuses is
+not zero, running retrieve_all with a Retriever object instantiated
+with the same save_dir will load that 'progress.json' file and request
+only the unfinished batches.